Brotherhood (American TV series): Season 3: 2008

 The third season began airing on November 2, 2008 and consisted of 8 episodes.
 It ended on December 21, 2008.
 The titles of all episodes of season three are quotations from Shakespeare.

 Season 3 begins in the late summer, some time after the events of Season 2.
-The fact that Tommy had known that Freddie planned to kill Michael at the Finnerty wedding and yet said nothing, ruptured the brothers’ relationship, with no immediate prospect of reconciliation.
+The fact that Tommy had known that Freddie planned to kill Michael at the Finnerty wedding and yet said nothing ruptured the brothers’ relationship, with no immediate prospect of reconciliation.
 Michael has developed severe paranoia and is now on medication for his psychosis.
-He is still an informant for Franklin, although this arrangement is imperilled when Paul Carvalho, (the Portuguese politician whom Tommy had set up for bribery charges in Season 2) agrees to talk to the authorities and Jack Boyle arranges Freddie’s release from prison.
+He is still an informant for Franklin, although this arrangement is imperilled when Paul Carvalho, the Portuguese politician whom Tommy had set up for bribery charges in Season 2, agrees to talk to the authorities and Jack Boyle arranges Freddie’s release from prison.
 Michael knows that Freddie will contract Nozzolli to kill him, so he attempts to remove Nozolli by implicating him in a deal to sell HGH supplied by a local dentist, and then exposing the scheme to Franklin.
-The DEA have been watching the dentist for months and swoop first.
+The DEA have been watching the dentist for months and swoop in first.
 Franklin does not care that Michael’s plan has failed, and mocks him.
 Michael beats him to death.
 Tommy is still majority leader, although his unsuccessful attempt at capturing the speakership has forced him to become Speaker Donatello's errand boy.
 This brings him into contact with Brian Kilpatrick, a developer who wants the state to buy decrepit industrial property on the city's waterfront.
 Eileen, now pregnant, is consequently finding her new duties at Social Services difficult.
 Tommy wants to quit politics and promises Eileen that they will leave The Hill within two years.
-The episode concludes with a meeting between Tommy, Kilpatrick and the president of Bodie Company, with Tommy telling the president that he will get a lucrative stake in the waterfront if he buys all of the holdings of Tommy's Landowne development company.
+The episode concludes with a meeting between Tommy, Kilpatrick, and the president of Bodie Company, with Tommy telling the president that he will get a lucrative stake in the waterfront if he buys all of the holdings of Tommy's Landowne development company.